MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/exchange.md

   - enduser
 ---

-# Exchange actions
+# Exchange Server actions

 > [!WARNING]
 > This group of actions is intended for Exchange Server automation scenarios.
 To automate Exchange Online, use the corresponding Office 365 cloud connectors in cloud flows.

-The Exchange actions enable you to connect to an Exchange server and manage your correspondence.
+The Exchange Server actions enable you to connect to an Exchange server and manage your correspondence.

-Exchange actions require a connection to an Exchange server that you can establish using the **Connect to Exchange server** action.
+Exchange Server actions require a connection to an Exchange server that you can establish using the **Connect to Exchange server** action.

 The following example contains a manually populated server address rather than using auto-discovery.
 The credentials are set to **user defined**, so the domain, username, and password are manually entered.
 A set timeout in the **Advanced** section allows the action to return an error if a connection hasn't been established within the specified time frame.